 Best of all, it is easy and very inexpensive to make your own pinata!

-Here are some basic instructions for having a pinata at your next party.
+Here are some basic instructions for using a pinata at your next party.

 You'll need the following to play the game: